RealOrko/concourse-docker/README.md

 ./credhub-install.sh
 ```

+If this fails, please give it some time and run it again.
 Once this is done, you are in a position to start setting some secrets:

 ```shell
 credhub set -n /concourse/main/parameters/cat-name --type value --value garfield